Welcome to GSi VB3m.

 THE PROGRAM PANEL

-Here you find the list of Programs.
-Scroll the list, select a Program then tap on RECALL to activate it.
 To save your Program, after adjusting all sound parameters, return to this page, select the memory slot where you want to store your new Program (the existing one will be overwritten without notice), double-tap on the name to enter a new name then tap OK to store.
-If you also want to assign a specific Midi Program Change number, double-tap on the number and enter your choice, then tap OK to make the change permanent.

 On the bottom right of the screen there are two buttons for uploading or downloading Programs to/from the free cloud service.
+Scroll down to the CLOUD SERVICE section to learn more about this functionality.

 THE SETTING PANEL